TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 | Synthetic dyes / fixatives | Color fastness | Low-impact or plant-based dyes |

-Many mass-produced rugs use synthetic backings such as PVC, latex, and synthetic rubber.
-Some also use glue-based adhesives to bind the fibers or prevent slipping.
+Many mass-produced rugs have synthetic backings such as PVC, latex, and synthetic rubber.
+Some brands also use glue-based adhesives to bind the fibers or prevent slipping.
 Over time, these materials may emit volatile organic compounds (VOCs) into the indoor air.

 The U.S. Environmental Protection Agency notes that levels of many VOCs are often 2 to 5 times higher indoors than outdoors.
 Furnishings and building materials frequently contribute to indoor emissions (EPA).

-How to Avoid: Seek rugs with natural backings like cotton, jute, or natural latex.
+How to Avoid: Choose rugs with natural backings like cotton, jute, or natural latex.
 Look for third-party certifications such as OEKO-TEX Standard 100 or GOTS, which limit VOC emissions from textiles.

 To meet flammability standards, some rugs and rug pads are treated with chemical flame retardants such as PBDEs or organophosphate retardants.